RenaissanceMan06/Marital_Infidelity/index.md

 # Affair by Sex

-Affair by sex were not statistically significant between the sexes.
+Affair by sex was not statistically significant between the sexes.
 Males had a mean of *M* = 1.50 affairs in the past year with a *SD* = 3.29.
 Females had a mean of *M* = 1.42 affairs in the past year with a *SD* = 3.31.